top of page

 Width = Radius

 The Old Testament has different ways to describe a measured circle, as in 1 Kings 7:23, "round all about, compass it round about," and on Mt.
-Sinai, Moses was given the first approximation of Pi within .05% in history given by God to build the Wilderness Tabernacle in Exodus 26:7-13 as explained above.
+Sinai, Moses was given the first approximation of Pi within .05% in history to build the Wilderness Tabernacle in Exodus 26:7-13 as explained above.
+In the spring of 2025, I created these Noah's Ark blueprints using the Genesis 6 dimensions.

 Renformation